opnsense/docs/source/development/examples/helloworld.rst

 (/usr/local/opnsense/mvc/app/controllers/OPNsense/HelloWorld/Api/ServiceController.php)

-This validates the type of action (it should always be POST to enable csrf protection) and adds a backend action for reloading the template.
+This validates the type of action (it should always be POST to enable CSRF protection) and adds a backend action for reloading the template.
-When successful the action will return “status”:”ok” as json object back to the client.
+When successful the action will return "status":"ok" as json object back to the client.

 Now we are able to refresh the template content, but the user interface